Only if you really can copy everything. (Spoiler: you can’t.)

 - It only adds files to the backup, never deletes them.

 - It only adds those files that have changed since the previous backup.

 That means that version 1 of your file is still there, ready to be recovered with your backup software.

 Incremental in practice

 - Create a full image backup of everything once a month.

-- Create an incremental image backup each night of everything that changed that day.
+- Create an incremental image each night of everything that changed that day.